Ho Chi Minh City International University: Department of Physics

-The department offer undergraduate program in Space Engineering which specialises in Image Analysis and Remote Sensing.
+The department offer undergraduate program in Space Engineering which specializes in Image Analysis and Remote Sensing.
 It is responsible for all Physics courses.
 Its scientific research includes the fields of Galactic Astronomy and Plasma Physics.

 Department of Mathematics

 The department offers the program of Applied Mathematics with the specialization of Financial Engineering and Risk Management.
 It is also responsible for other mathematical-related courses.

-Department of English

-The English Department provides globally standardized language programs to assist students in their studies, which are conducted wholly in English.

 Accreditation

+The International University has completed the assessment and accreditation at different levels: